-The following credits are available and may be carried forward for five years following the excess credit year.
+The following credits are available and may be carried forward for five years following the excess credit year:

 - Film Production Services Tax Credit For tax years beginning on or after January 1, 2004, businesses within the film industry may qualify for a Film Services Tax Credit.
-Contact the Department of Commerce and Economic Opportunity (DCEO) for additional information. - High Impact Business Investment Credit A credit of .5 percent (.005) of the basis of qualified property placed in service in Illinois by you during your tax year as a "High Impact Business," certified as such by the Illinois Department of Commerce and Economic Opportunity (DCEO).
-This credit is available only after you have met the minimum investment required by the Illinois Enterprise Zone Act. - Jobs Tax Credit A credit of \$500 per eligible employee hired to work in an Illinois enterprise zone or foreign trade zone (sub-zone) during the tax year. - Enterprise Zone Investment Credit A credit of .5 percent (.005) of the basis of qualified property placed in service in an Illinois enterprise zone during your tax year. - Research and Development Credit A credit of 6.5 percent (.065) of the qualifying expenditures for increasing research activities conducted in Illinois, and which would be allowable under IRC, Section 41, as in effect before P.L.
-101-239.

-Note → You may only use credit that was earned for tax years ending on or after December 31, 2004.
-Any credit or credit carryforward that was earned prior to December 31, 2003 may not be used.
+No carryforward is allowed for tax years ending prior to July 11, 2005.
+Credits earned in later years may be carried forward five years.
+Contact the Department of Commerce and Economic Opportunity (DCEO) for additional information. - High Impact Business Investment Credit A credit of .5 percent (.005) of the basis of qualified property placed in service in Illinois by you during your tax year as a "High Impact Business," certified as such by DCEO.
+This credit is available only after you have met the minimum investment required by the Illinois Enterprise Zone Act. - Jobs Tax Credit A credit of \$500 per eligible employee hired to work in an Illinois enterprise zone or foreign trade zone (or subzone) during the tax year. - Enterprise Zone or River Edge Redevelopment Zone Investment Credit A credit of .5 percent (.005) of the basis of qualified property placed in service in an Illinois enterprise zone or river edge redevelopment zone during your tax year. - Research and Development Credit A credit of 6.5 percent (.065) of the qualifying expenditures for increasing research activities conducted in Illinois, and which would be allowable under IRC, Section 41, as in effect before P.L.
+101-239. - Note You may only use credit that was earned for tax years ending on or after December 31, 2004.
+Any credit or credit carryforward that was earned prior to December 31, 2003 may not be used. - Economic Development for a Growing Economy (EDGE) Tax Credit A credit is available to taxpayers who have entered into an agreement with DCEO under the Economic Development for a Growing Economy Tax Credit Act.
+The credit is available to businesses located within Illinois or businesses planning to locate within Illinois, who are participating in an economic development project.